tomalexander/org_mode_ast_investigation_tool/README.md

 ```

 This launches a server listening on port 3000, so pop open your browser to http://127.0.0.1:3000/ to access the web interface.

+(alternatively, you can run the `scripts/launch_docker.bash` script which performs these two steps.)
 ### No docker
 You will need a fully functional rust setup with nightly installed (due to the use of exit_status_error).
 Then from the root of this repo you can launch the server by running: